AV3922/battery-diagnostics-api/docs/api-architecture-diagram.md

 3. FastAPI processes battery diagnostic calculations
 4. Battery Diagnostics module performs the core analysis
 5. Results are returned to the client through the appropriate server
+6. Alerts are generated based on configured thresholds

 ## API Categories